And are franchises’ advantages worth the trade-offs for business owners?

 Please note that almost every independent supermarket, hardware store and many drug stores are part of national buying and marketing cooperatives such as ACE, True Value, IGA and Leader Drug Stores.
 Similar cooperatives also serve businesses in other sectors.
 This is a fundamentally different arrangement than the franchise model.
 The store owners typically control and own the company and any binding agreement are ones they design collectively.
 We recommend these businesses be eligible for a local independent business membership category if the owners are, indeed, local residents.

 Also, grey areas do exist.
 You may encounter businesses that have significant decision-making power and are aligned with a parent corporation for little more than the right to sell their branded products, such as insurance or gasoline.
-Please see our guide to dealing with “grey areas” [accessible to logged-in AMIBA affiliates] for details and our recommendations on auto dealers, gas stations, insurance and real estate agencies and others.
-Learn more about AMIBA affiliation here.
+Please see our guide [accessible to AMIBA affiliates] to dealing with “grey areas” for details and our recommendations on auto dealers, gas stations, insurance and real estate agencies and others.

 If a franchisee asks to join, apply your membership criteria as fairly as possible.
 If they do not qualify, make clear you are not shunning them and indicate you are trying to provide for unaffiliated businesses many of the advantages they enjoy as a franchise while making clear your Alliance/campaign is not anti-franchise.
 Franchisees should not be considered for a board positions or as spokespeople.
 Please consult with us if you feel a person or group is trying to turn franchisees against you.